-So far, scientific studies have yet to provide definitive and conclusive evidence that can answer the common questions, but there is a general consensus that exists about the difference between Indica vs Sativa that’s widely accepted by legal Cannabis users and distributors.
-When describing Indicaloud products, this is the consensus we generally agree with and
+So far, scientific studies have yet to provide definitive and conclusive evidence that can answer the common questions, but there is a general consensus that exists about the difference between Indica and Sativa that’s widely accepted by legal Cannabis users and distributors.
+When describing Indacloud products, this is the consensus we generally agree with and

 A Brief History of Cannabis Sativa and Cannabis Indica

-The indigenous origins of Cannabis is unknown but thought to be Eastern Asia, but both species have been so widely cultivated that many experts believe humans have influenced the evolution of the plants.
+The indigenous origins of Cannabis are unknown but thought to be from Eastern Asia, but both species have been so widely cultivated that many experts believe humans have influenced the evolution of the plants.